 I make these doggie treats for Phoebe.
-I make so many that I wind up shipping them out to friends, who say their dogs love them!
+I make so many that I ship them out to friends who say their dogs love them!

-I got two of the recipes from other sites, and then took a stab at creating my own.
-My first attempt at making my own version was a glob of dense inedible goo.
-I had much better success with my second attempt, and pups seem to like them.
+I got two recipes from some Web sites and then took a stab at creating my own.
+My first attempt at making my version was a glob of dense, inedible goo.
+I had much better success with my second attempt, and the pup seemed to like them.

 Buckwheat & Pumpkin Doggie Treats

 This was the first treat I tried, and they are now a staple in the doggie treat jar.
-I found the recipe on About.com.
-Phoebe loves them!
-My son tried them once with peanut butter and liked them (I think he was probably just to trying to tweak my mind – yuk!)
+I originally found the recipe on About.com The site is now defunct, so I found a similar one.
+Phoebe loved them!

-When I make these, instead of rolling them into balls, I use little cookie cutters.
-The dough is quite sticky, so I sprinkle some buckwheat flour on a piece of wax paper, then I put another sheet of wax paper on top to roll them out.
-By the time I am all done I have probably added the equivalent of an extra ¼ cup of buckwheat flour.
+The dough is quite sticky, so I sprinkle some flour on a piece of wax paper, then put another sheet of wax paper on top, and then roll them out.
+By the time I finish, I have probably added an extra ¼ cup of flour.

-I dip a mini cookie cutter into the buckwheat flour and cut out a zillion treats (about 75-100 per batch).
+I dip a mini cookie cutter into the flour to prevent sticking and then cut out the treats (about 25 per batch).

-They definitely stay crunchier if frozen and thawed in small batches, just as the recipe creator recommends.
+They definitely stay crunchier if frozen and thawed in small batches.

 Peanut Butter and Banana Doggie Treats

 This recipe is from another site and is the second recipe I tried.
-For Phoebe, I just make smaller sized treats so I end up with about 75-100 instead of 24.
-It kind of skews the per serving nutritional value listed in the recipe, but that’s OK.
-When it comes to treats I am more concerned with calories than nutritional breakdown.
-At least I know they are no more than 45 calories each (I would guesstimate that the size I make are more along the lines of 15 calories or so – close enough).
-As with the recipe above, they stay crunchier frozen and thawed in small batches.
+I make smaller treats for Phoebe, so I end up with about 75-100 instead of 24.
+It skews the nutritional value in the recipe per serving, but that’s OK.
+Regarding treats, I am more concerned with calories than nutritional breakdown.
+At least I know they are no more than 45 calories each.
+I would guesstimate that my size is more like 15 calories or so – close enough.
+As with the recipe above, they stay crunchier, frozen, and thawed in small batches.

 Phoebe Treats (My Own Concoction)

 I decided to get brave.
 I found a few recipes that seemed OK, except they were made with all-purpose flour.
-I wanted to get around that so I substituted it with some quinoa and rice flour.
-That meant I had to adjust the amount to get the same dry dog-treat consistency.
+I wanted to get around that, so I substituted it with some quinoa and rice flour.
+That meant I had to adjust the amount for the same dry dog-treat consistency.

 If the dough is too gooey, thicken it up with oats.

-First, I grind the oats up in the food processes and then add the rest.
-I use my cookie press to make little “kisses” or I just put on a good TV show and roll a bunch of ¼ – ½ inch balls.
-Then I flatten them out.
+First, I grind the oats in the food processor until they look like flour, then add the rest of the ingredients.
+I use my cookie press to make little “kisses,” or I just put on a good TV show and roll a bunch of ¼ – ½ —inch balls and flatten them out.

 Bake at 300 degrees for 20 minutes and then flip.
 Bake for another 20 minutes.